PaulRvD/paulrvd.github.io/contact/contact.md

       <div class="content">
         <h2 class="title is-3">About Me</h2>
         <p>
-          I'm a doctoral researcher at the Norwegian University of Science and Technology (NTNU), specializing in sea spray ice formation and its implications for Arctic maritime operations.
+          I recently graduated from the Norwegian University of Science and Technology (NTNU), specializing in the implication of microstructural features on material properties.
-          My work combines materials science with environmental physics, conducting field research in Northern Norway.
+          My work during my PhD combined materials science with environmental physics, conducting field research in the Arctic.
 		  Before moving to Trondheim in 2020, I completed my material science studies at the University of Göttingen, where I discovered my passion for interdisciplinary, research-driven science.
         </p>